Lisa M. Oakes

 Lisa M. Oakes is an American psychologist and professor who has made major contributions to understanding infant cognitive development.
 She wrote an influential book, Developmental Cascades: Building the Infant Mind(with David Rakison), which promotes a cascades approach to conceptualizing development.
 She also wrote a textbook on infant psychological development, Infancy: The development of the whole child (with Vanessa LoBue and Marianella Casasola).
-From 2018-2020, she was the President of the International Congress on Infant Studies (ICIS), the major professional society for research on infant psychological development, and she is currently Editor-in-Chief of the society’s journal, Infancy.
+From 2018 to 2020, she was the President of the International Congress on Infant Studies (ICIS), the major professional society for research on infant psychological development, and she is currently Editor-in-Chief of the society's journal, Infancy.

 Biography

-In 1985, Oakes received a B.A. in Psychology from the University of California, San Diego, where she worked with Elizabeth Bates and Jeffrey O. Miller In 1991, she received a Ph.D. in Psychology from the University of Texas at Austin, where she worked with Lesley Cohen.
-She then took a faculty position in the Department of Psychology at the University of Iowa, where she was promoted to Associate Professor in 1997 and Professor in 2004.
+In 1985, Oakes received a B.A. in psychology from the University of California, San Diego, where she worked with Elizabeth Bates and Jeffrey O. Miller In 1991, she received a Ph.D. in psychology from the University of Texas at Austin, where she worked with Leslie B. Cohen.
+She then took a faculty position in the Department of Psychology at the University of Iowa, where she was promoted to associate professor in 1997 and Professor in 2004.
 In 2006, she moved to the Department of Psychology and the Center for Mind & Brain at the University of California, Davis, where she is currently a Distinguished Professor.

 Oakes is the eldest child of education scholar Jeannie Oakes.